ToolVS

 Ghost vs Substack (2026): Which Publishing Platform Wins?

-By ToolVS Research Team · Updated April 9, 2026 · Based on 4 months of publishing on both
+By Alex Chen, SaaS Analyst · Updated April 11, 2026 · Based on 4 months of publishing on both

 Share:𝕏infr/

-Quick verdict: Choose Substack if you are starting a newsletter and want zero upfront costs with built-in audience discovery.
+Choose Substackif you're starting a newsletter from zero — it's completely free with built-in audience discovery through the Substack Network.
 Choose Ghost if you want full ownership, no revenue cut, and a proper website alongside your newsletter.
-Substack wins 6-4 for newsletters because the network effect and zero cost to start are hard to argue with.
+Substack wins 6-4 for new newsletter creators because the network effect and zero cost to start are hard to argue with.
+Ghost wins long-term for creators earning over $250/month.

 Our Verdict